dougbutner/effective-collective/Effective Collective Paper/Abstract.md

 **Individuals become collaborators** by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.

-144 - Sov
+144 - Soverign
-144
+144 - Elective
-144
+144 - Primary
 = 432

 The first deposit goes to a **Sovereign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
 The second goes to an **Elective Account**, and is redirected directly towards any project they desire to support.
 The third goes to a **Primary Account** and is spendable similar to crypto and FIAT currencies.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODUwODU5NjcsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTQ2OTUzNTA2OSw3MzA5OTgxMTZdfQ==
 -->